eneuey/startup/README.md

 NOTES FROM SIMON DB:
 From doing this assignment I have learned how to set envirnment variables on my computer and in my production environment.
 By studing the code I also learned how to interact with a mongo data base through the node package.
 I was suprised by how simple it looked! :)

+NOTES FROM SIMON LOGIN:
+By studying the code I have been able to gain a general idea of the process used to authenticate a user.

 Elevator Pitch: